 The Public Affairs Section (PAS) of the U.S. Embassy in Tunis offers limited funding for proposals that advance Embassy goals related to democratic consolidation, security capacity, and the economic development of Tunisia.
+Special consideration will be given to projects that also bolster Tunisia’s response to the COVID-19 pandemic.
 In addition to promoting Embassy goals, all PAS projects must boost people-to-people ties between the United States and Tunisia and/or contribute to Tunisians’ understanding of the United States (policies, society, government, culture, history, etc.).
 This can be accomplished in many ways including, but not limited to, the participation of American citizens, organizations, and institutions in the proposed project, and the use of American texts, films, art, research, curriculums, or methodologies in the proposed project.

 Democratic Consolidation: Potential projects include media initiatives related to the development of investigative journalism, media ethics, and media literacy; proposals that provide public affairs training for civil society and the public sector; projects that raise awareness among Tunisians of new constitutionally guaranteed rights; and projects that foster more inclusive participation in Tunisian democracy.